-▶ PEG Sets the PCI Express graphics card on the first PCI Express x16 slot (PCIEX16)

-as the first display.

-▶ PEG2 Sets the PCI Express graphics card on the second PCI Express x8 slot (PCIEX8)

-as the first display.
+▶ PEG Sets the PCI Express graphics card on the PCIEX16 slot as the first display. ▶ PEG2 Sets the PCI Express graphics card on the PCIEX4 slot as the first display.

 (Note) This item is present only if you install a CPU that supports this feature.
 For more information about Intel CPUs' unique features, please visit Intel's website.